Teichlab/cellity/README.md

 ## `cellity` workflow

-The diagram below provised an overview of the functionallity of `cellity` and its partner tool `celloline`(https://github.com/ti243/celloline).
+The diagram below provides an overview of the functionallity of `cellity` and its partner tool `celloline`(https://github.com/ti243/celloline).

 ![Diagram outlining the cellity workflow](inst/cellity_overview.png)